 Disclaimer: I’m not a linguist.
 Basing on the guideline of how to form a syllable which is usually taught in primary school in Vietnam and related Wikipedia entries I would try to find all potential candidates that can be regarded as Vietnamese syllables.

-I created a list of Vietnamese syllables by combining all knowned onsets and rimes.
+I created a list of Vietnamese syllables by combining all known onsets and rimes.
 The result is a list of 17,974 unique syllables (download), more than half are not used in real life but this makes sure no important syllables were left behind.
 Minority languages are not includes, some are widely used even in official documents e.g:

 There aren’t many works about Vietnamese linguistic that can be adapted into language processing, foturnately I found that the Wikipedia entry for Vietnamese language is quite informative.
 The Vietnamese version Tiếng Việt is also worth reading if you can read Vietnamese.
-Although the information is quite difficult to follow for people who not familiar with linguistic.
+However, the information is quite difficult to follow for people who are not familiar with linguistic.

 Instead of going deep into the linguistic part, by establishing rules and structure we can create all Vietnamese syllables.
 Even though most of them may not be ‘real’, this list can be useful for many Vietnamese text and speech processing tasks.

 If by any chances you’re learning Vietnamese and come across this post.
 This list may not suit your needs.
 Instead I would recommend a list of most popular syllables based on statistic.
 Although some information in this post might be helpful for language learners.

 A simple structure of syllable are proposed for this task.
 A syllable consists of two parts: the onset and the rime.
 The onset is optional while the rime is essential for the syllable to be valid.
 A rime is always associated with one of six tones of Vietnamese